gregnutt/vizTtianicSurvivors/README.md

 ######"Provide better commenting for the functions, including any parameters needed and the expected result."
 Went through and thoroughly commented the codebase for better readibility.

+######"Chart not Explanatory"
+Updated chart title to reflect the story I'm attempting to share with the audience.
+In addition, I added some text to the graphic detailing the history of the saying 'Women and Children First' and inviting the audience to exlore the data further.

 ###Revisions:

 ######Revision for Review 1